HIRO-group/HIRO-group.github.io/_posts/wiki/2020-03-23-robotic-skin.md

 {% include image.html url="research/control.png" max-width="75%" description=" A mounted skin unit exerting a repulsive force β on a robot's trajectory
 <strong>T</strong> when an object is near the skin unit.
 The distance d is measured in millimeters.
 As an object approaches, β increases exponentially." %}

+# Future Work

+### 1. Dynamic Obstical Avoidance

+We plan to use proximity sensors embedded within each skin unit to avoid obstacles in two separate control schemes.

+* End-effector movement
+* Control point movement

+As demonstrated in the paper “A Depth Space Approach to Human-Robot Collision Avoidance” by Flacco et al. a robot arm can avoid collision by exerting a repulsive vector to its end effector or control points along the robot arm.
+Both schemes can be used to increase safety when robots and humans work in close proximity.

+### 2. Dense Coverage of a Robot Arm with Skin Units
+In order to consistently avoid obstacles around the robot dense skin unit coverage is required.
+To achieve this goal we must efficiently distribute wiring and computational resources about the surface of the robot.
+This has been accomplished by Mittendorfer et al. by using rigid printed circuit boards equipped with onboard microcontrollers and redundant connections in their paper “Realizing whole-body tactile interactions with a self-organizing, multi-modal artificial skin on a humanoid robot”.
+Additional challenges arise due to the flexible and stretchable nature of our robotic skin that must conform to the surface it is placed on.